SimonOuellette35/ARC-AGI_TaskDB_Tools/README.md

 ![Main Diagram](images/main_diagram.png)

+ARC-AGI Task DB Tools

-This is a framework to help maintain, review, and curate a database of ARC-AGI tasks (for training purposes), via a web-based UI.
+This repository provides a framework to manage, curate, and generate ARC-AGI tasks for model training and evaluation.
+It includes:

-It also includes a script to generate training examples from this task database, and a "dreaming" framework that uses evolutionary algorithm-like operators (crossover, mutation, composition) to derive automatically new tasks from existing tasks.
-Think of it like data augmentation for your training tasks.
-These automatically generated tasks can then be reviewed via the UI, and either deleted if they don't seem to make sense, or validated if the user likes the new task.
+1. A task database UI for inspection, addition, modification
+2. A task generation ("Dreaming") script
+3. A training/validation data generation script

+The task generation framework uses evolutionary operators (crossover, mutation, composition) to produce new candidate tasks for human review.

 ### There are 3 main use cases / tools: